September 11 - 18

-The same community event
+The same Great community event

-but this time a little more spread out!
+but a little different!

 There will be a lot of changes this year from the Mayors’ Cleanup you know and love, so check out the Frequently Asked Questions at the end of this document.
 If you have any additional questions please contact firstname.lastname@example.org.